lightpohl/podcast-dl/README.md

 - `duration`: Provided `mm:ss` duration (if found).
 - `podcast_title`: Title of the podcast feed.
 - `podcast_link`: `link` value provided for the podcast feed.
 Typically the homepage URL.

+## Executing process after downloading episode

+Option to execute command after downloading episode with `{}` being a placeholder for the downloaded episode and `{filenameBase}` for the filename without extension.

+Example to convert all episodes to mp3 with 192k: `ffmpeg -i {} -b:a 192k -f mp3 {filenameBase}.mp3`

 ## Log Levels